brgrp/QML-Camera/README.md

 # QML-Camera
-Simple GUI to display primary USB camera and take still pictures
+Simple Qt Quick GUI to display primary USB camera and take still pictures

+# What you need
+- Qt5.4